flyce/strapi-provider-upload-minio-ce/README.md

 This upload provider uses the [JavaScript Minio.Client](https://docs.min.io/docs/javascript-client-api-reference.html) to upload files to a (self hosted) instance of [Minio](https://min.io/).

 It's compatible with the strapi ce 3.6.x and 4.x.
+And also support private bucket.

 # How to use